custom-components/nordpool/README.md

 It will then create a new sensor, sensor.priceanalyzer in your installation.

-Takes the same input as the nordpool component, as of now.
+Takes the same input as the nordpool component, except for:
+- Percent difference between Min and Max for the day before bothering
+- Settings for custom degrees for Hot Water sensor
+- Minimum max price for the day before PriceAnalyzer Hot Water is active

 ## Upcoming / TODO: